nakshatra-garg/Library-Agent-Dialogflow/README.md

 # Library Enquiry Chat Agent Using Dialogflow

-A Chatbot Agent Created Using Dialogflow API and Colud Natural Language API in Google Cloud Platform.
+A Chatbot Agent Created Using Dialogflow API and Cloud Natural Language API in Google Cloud Platform.
 I made this while learning, "Building Conversational Experiences with Dialogflow" on Coursera.

 ![](LM.gif)